opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

         * Maintain readiness for incidents.
         * Own the follow-through on issues discovered during incidents and security exercises.

-[^1]: For statements such as this, there is an implied “and backups” for the role under discussion, hence the chain of authority is ISO, backup ISO, IR Lead.
-[^2]: The OSG Service Owner owns this responsibility since they are physically located at a different institution where the ISO is not.

 ## 4 Incident Response Stages

 The OSG’s incident response strategy is described in this section based on the anticipated stages of an incident.